nohamen/robuxgenerator/how-to-use.md

-# Ever Wondered How To USe
+# Ever Wondered How To Use

 # it's actually easy!
   ```html